projectcontour/contour/site/content/docs/v1.21.0/configuration.md

 ### Metrics Server Parameters

 MetricsServerParameters holds configurable parameters for Contour and Envoy metrics.
+Metrics are served over HTTPS if `server-certificate-path` and `server-key-path` are set.
-Metrics and health endpoints cannot have same port number when metrics is served over HTTPS.
+Metrics and health endpoints cannot have the same port number when metrics are served over HTTPS.

 | Field Name              | Type   | Default                      | Description                                                                  |
 | ----------------------- | ------ | ---------------------------- | -----------------------------------------------------------------------------|